jklimko/Sample-Work-1/README.md

 # Sample-Work-1
 Sample Work from time at Fordham University

-This program divids a list according to a set key
+This program divides a list according to a set key